matthewfeickert/fellowship-project/README.md

 - May 8th through May 21st

   - [x] Create a GitHub repository for the project.
-  - [ ] Design a template for binned models that is parametrized in terms of number of events, number of bins, number of channels, number of signal/background components, and number of parameters of interest and nuisance parameters.
+  - [x] Design a template for binned models that is parametrized in terms of number of events, number of bins, number of channels, number of signal/background components, and number of parameters of interest and nuisance parameters.
+    - See `histfactorybench.py` module
   - [x] Begin documentation of the template model on the GitHub repository.
     - See `Notebooks` directory